Anirudh-C/strange-loop-emacs/README.md

 So adding more config with documentation is simple.
 Just add some documentation around a source code block embedding Emacs-lisp and reload
 Emacs.
 Emacs will regenerate <kbd>config.el</kbd> and run it again.

+**NOTE:**

+- You might be wondering what the <kbd>custom.el</kbd> file is for.
+It is a file that is populated by the Customize option of Emacs.
+If you don't have that file Emacs will throw some angry text at you.
+Just remove the line that separates my custom options from the <kbd>config.org</kbd> file and Emacs will dump all of it in the =init.el= file.
+- There might be some compile-time *Warnings* when Emacs compiles these configurations for the first time.
+Let me know, if you know what they signify.